ad-freiburg/esa2018-experiment/BLOGPOST.md

 **First, we need more experiments of this kind.**
 We have the NIPS experiment and now the ESA experiment.<sup>2</sup>
-They give a first impression, but important questions are still not clear enough (for example, how effective or even harmful the discussions are).
+They give a first impression, but important questions are still open.
+For example, it would be very valuable to redo the experiment above for a larger and more heterogeneous conference.
 One argument I often hear is that it is too much effort, in particular, with respect to the additional number of reviewers needed.
 I don't buy this argument.
 There are so many conferences in computer science, many of them very large.